 - UO Pump Station (Destination B): A private pump station located just east of Onyx and just north of the Millrace currently serves the Central Power Station and Planning/Facilities Management areas of the site.
 This system may be extended to the west for future development west of the Central Power station, but due to topography and limited system depth, additional pumping systems may be required.
 With future development, the eastern portion the current pump station drainage area (near the Zebrafish facility) may be modified to drain to the Riverfront Pump Station system.
-Private mainlines upstream from the pump station will be relocated and/or extended to accommodate future buildings and infrastructure. - East 8th Avenue System (Destination C): This destination point is an existing 8" public sanitary sewer line within East 8th Avenue, which currently terminates at the intersection of Hilyard and East 8th Avenue, southwest of the railroad tracks.
-There is an existing 4" pressure sewer that extends across the railroad tracks to a point within the existing cul-de-sac.
-The existing 8" public sewer at the intersection of Hilyard and East 8th Avenue is approximately 6' below the ground surface and is not likely sufficiently deep to provide gravity-fed drainage for the proposed building sites.
-Pumping systems would likely be required to utilize this destination point.
-The 4" pressure sewer in the cul-de-sac may be a viable destination point for pumped sanitary sewer system. - Broadway / Franklin System (Destination D): This alternative destination point explores extension of a new sanitary sewer crossing under the railroad tracks from the 18" sanitary sewer system that runs west within Broadway and Franklin.
-Two potential connection points and boring locations are shown in Drawing CO2.
+Private mainlines upstream from the pump station will be relocated and/or extended to accommodate future buildings and infrastructure. - East 8th Avenue System (Destination C): This destination point is an existing 8" public sanitary sewer line within East 8th Avenue, which currently terminates approximately 170' west of the intersection of Hilyard and East 8th Avenue, southwest of the railroad tracks.
+The existing 8" public sewer near the intersection of Hilyard and East 8th Avenue is approximately 6' below the ground surface and is not likely deep enough to provide gravity-fed drainage for the proposed building sites.
+However, extending the 8" public gravity-fed line across the railroad tracks to the proposed roundabout may provide a destination point for future pumped sanitary sewer systems within the westernmost building sites in the Riverfront area. - Broadway / Franklin System (Destination D): This alternative destination point explores extension of a new sanitary sewer crossing under the railroad tracks from the 18" sanitary sewer system that runs west within Broadway and Franklin.
+Two potential connection points and boring locations are shown in Drawing C02.
 This alternative would involve easements and railroad crossings, would likely be explored only if other alternatives are not available.